Estimated reading time: 4 minutes

 Unpaid invoices can wreak havoc on your business’s income.
 When the money you are owed comes in 30 days, 60 days, or even 90 days late, your capital investment, technology refresh, and equipment acquisition plans are put on hold.
-In addition, a lack of cash on hand means you might not be able to meet your important financial obligations, such as employee payroll, office rent, utility bills, or small business taxes.
+In addition, a lack of cash means you might be unable to meet your important financial obligations, such as employee payroll, office rent, utility bills, or small business taxes.
 If any of this sounds familiar, you are not alone.

 Get in touch with your slow-paying customers.

 The first order of business is to have your accountant provide you with a list of customers that have not been paying their invoices on time.
 Write down when you sent them invoices and when the original due date was.
 Before reaching out to them, it is good to look at their payment histories and see how long they have been customers.
 It is not uncommon for a long-term customer to accidentally forget to make a payment.